Alcohol & Illegal Drugs

 Parking and Traffic

 Students may park in lots 1, 2, 3, 4, 5, 6, 7 and 9.
-Students are not allowed to park in the visitor’s lot.
+Students are not allowed to park in the visitor’s lot or in faculty parking lots 2 and 8.
 Parking in spaces designated for disabled individuals is reserved for vehicles authorized under laws of the State of New Jersey, and is monitored by the Branchburg Police Department.
 Parking is prohibited on all roadways, lawns, medians, crosswalks, loading zones, marked emergency fire lanes, emergency phone access lanes or any other areas designated by the College unless authorized by the Campus Safety Department.

 Overnight parking is prohibited anywhere.
 Drivers must adhere to all posted speed limits on campus and must yield to pedestrians in crosswalks.
 Persons in violation of these regulations are subject to towing, citations, and fines.
 The College is not responsible for any damage to the vehicle during towing.
 The College is not responsible for any injury, property damage, or loss sustained by a vehicle’s owner/driver while on College property.